Bill Maher tells Jada Pinkett Smith to ‘put on a f***ing wig’ after Oscars slap

 Bill Maher is being condemned for his comments on Jada Pinkett Smith in the wake of the Oscars slap controversy.

-At the 2022 ceremony on Sunday (27 March), Will Smith walked onto the stage and hit Chris Rock after he made a joke about Pinkett Smith, whom he is married to.
+At the 2022 ceremony on Sunday (27 March), Will Smith walked onto the stage and hit Chris Rock after he made a joke about Pinkett Smith, to whom he is married.

 Rock had referred to Pinkett Smith as “GI Jane” in a reference to her shaved head.
 After the incident, it was highlighted that the Matrix Reloaded and Girl’s Trip actor has alopecia, and spoke publicly about her diagnosis in 2018.